yolk/valvat/README.md

     Valvat.new("DE345789003").exists?
     => true or false or nil

-Keep in mind that the VIES web service might be offline at some time for some countries.
-If this happens `Valvat::Lookup.validate` returns `nil`.
+*IMPORTANT* Keep in mind that the VIES web service might be offline at some time for some countries.
+If this happens `exists?` or `Valvat::Lookup.validate` will return `nil`.

 Visit [http://ec.europa.eu/taxation_customs/vies/viesspec.do](http://ec.europa.eu/taxation_customs/vies/viesspec.do) for more accurate information at what time the service for a specific country will be down.